thezem/Picko/readme.md

 ## How it Works

-Picko is built on top of the Express framework, providing a familiar API for defining routes and handling HTTP requests.
-However, it also utilizes the Socket.IO library to enable real-time communication with clients via WebSockets.
+Picko builds upon the Express framework, offering a familiar API for defining routes and handling HTTP requests.
+It also utilizes the Socket.IO library to enable real-time communication with clients via WebSockets.

-The server is created by instantiating the `Picko` class, which sets up an instance of the Express app and a Socket.IO server.
-The `listen()` method is then called on the server instance to start listening for incoming requests.
+The Picko class sets up an instance of the Express app and a Socket.IO server.
+Calling the listen() method starts the server, allowing it to listen for incoming requests.

-Routes are defined using the `get()` and `post()` methods on the `Picko` instance, which are equivalent to the respective methods in Express.
-The route handlers are passed in as callback functions that are executed when a request is received.
+Routes are defined using the get() and post() methods on the Picko instance, similar to Express.
+Route handlers are provided as callback functions that execute when a request is received.

-The `PickoClient` class is used to communicate with the server via Socket.IO.
-It sends GET and POST requests to the server and receives responses via callback functions.
+To communicate with the server via Socket.IO, use the PickoClient class.
+It supports sending GET and POST requests to the server and receiving responses through callback functions.

-## 808
+## Todo

-Picko is a powerful hybrid HTTP server that provides the best of both worlds with its combination of Express and Socket.IO.
-It offers flexible routing options, real-time communication, and event-driven architecture, making it a perfect tool for creating scalable and flexible servers.
-Give it a try and see how it can benefit your next project!
+- [ ] Add support for Dynamic Routes in socket.io
+- [ ] Add support for Express-like middlewares

-###### !NO HASSL3 GODS
+###### !NO HASSL3

 ###### @antiihope